How do HSC Internal Ranks affect your ATAR?

 In this article, we’ll break down what scaling actually is, why it exists, and how it affects your ATAR – so you can make smarter subject choices and study with confidence.

-1. Can I still get a good ATAR if my internal ranks are low?
+1. Can you still get a good ATAR if your internal ranks are low?

 Yes!
 Your internal rank only affects half of your final HSC mark.
 If you perform well in your external HSC exams, you can significantly boost your final result and still achieve a strong ATAR.

-3. Do I need to take high-scaling subjects to get a good ATAR?
+4. Do you need to take high-scaling subjects to get a good ATAR?

 Not necessarily.
 While scaling can help, it only works if you perform well.
 It’s better to choose subjects you’re confident in and enjoy, as high achievement in any subject will always be more valuable than low performance in a high-scaling one.